Example Sentences

 Examples are automatically compiled from online sources to show current usage.
 Read More Opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback.

-Recent Examples of acclamation If Biden decides not to run, Vice President Kamala Harris would be the overwhelming favorite to become the Democratic nominee, although whether that would come by acclamation or only after some form of competition remained unclear.
+Recent Examples of acclamation Or will voters decide Kamala Harris ought to be the nation’s first woman to take up office in the Oval Office, a candidate who didn’t win a single primary yet landed at the top of her party’s ticket by acclamation.
+Staff and Wire Reports, The Mercury News, 15 Oct.
+2024 If Biden decides not to run, Vice President Kamala Harris would be the overwhelming favorite to become the Democratic nominee, although whether that would come by acclamation or only after some form of competition remained unclear.
 David Lauter, Los Angeles Times, 20 July 2024 The delegates shouted their approval of the platform on Monday, by acclamation.
 Susan Page, USA TODAY, 17 July 2024 Vance's nomination will not get a roll call vote and will instead be approved by acclamation.
-Caitlin Yilek, CBS News, 16 July 2024 The bill will then be subjected to a third and final vote by acclamation on the floor of the house.
-Fox News, 25 June 2024 See all Example Sentences for acclamation
+Caitlin Yilek, CBS News, 16 July 2024 See All Example Sentences for acclamation

 Recent Examples of Synonyms for acclamation